scalar-labs/scalardb-samples/spring-data-sample/README.md

 ### Overview

-This article describes how to create an applicaiton for the same use case as [ScalarDB Sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-sample) using Spring Data integration with ScalarDB.
+This article describes how to create a Spring Boot applicaiton for the same use case as [ScalarDB Sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-sample) using Spring Data integration with ScalarDB.
 Please note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use Spring Data integration.
 Please see [this document](https://scalar-labs.github.io/scalardb-sql/spring-data-guide.html) for the details.